-- In a small saucepan, saute onion in butter until tender.
+In a small saucepan, saute onion in butter until tender.
 Stir in the flour, salt and pepper until blended; gradually add milk and broth.
-Bring to a boil; cook and stir for 2 minutes or until thickened.
+Bring to a boil; cook and stir until thickened, about 2 minutes.

-- Add broccoli.
+Add broccoli.
 Cook and stir until heated through.
 Remove from the heat; stir in cheese until melted.
-Yield: 2 servings.